Frequently Asked Questions

 The Home Energy Rating System (HERS) is the most widely used residential energy efficiency rating system in the United States.
 Developed by RESNET in 1995, HERS provides a relative measure of a home’s energy efficiency and carbon footprint compared to a reference home designed to meet minimum building code requirements.
 The lower a home’s HERS Index Score, the more energy efficient it is in comparison to the reference home.

-A HERS test can take anywhere from a few hours to a full day, depending on the size and complexity of the home.
-The number of rooms, the layout of the home, and the type of heating and cooling system all play a role in how long it takes to complete a HERS test.
-In most cases, a HERS test can be completed in one day.
-However, if the home is large or has a complex HVAC system, it may take longer.
+To complete a full HER rating, the rater will need to model the home on energy modeling software and perform two site visits to complete the required testing to make the calculation of the HERS rating.
+The testing can take anywhere from a few hours to a full day, depending on the size and complexity of the home.
+The number of rooms, the layout of the home, and the type of heating and cooling system all play a role in how long it takes to complete testing.

 A good HERS score will vary depending on the climate conditions of the home’s location.
 In general, a score below 50 means that the home is more energy-efficient than average, while a score above 100 means that the home is less energy-efficient than average.
 A typical new home has a HERS score of around 85, while a typical resale home has a HERS score of around 115.